The Kid LAROI imagines life as an ageing rock star in 'I Guess It's Love?' video

 At one point, the video takes a turn as LAROI’s face is suddenly transformed with an OTT surgery job and dodgy goatee.
 Deme later reveals that her breasts have inflated before it becomes apparent that she’s received a botched facelift of her own.

-The visuals depict the couple’s life as they grow older in the limelight and eventually get married.
+The visuals go on to depict the couple’s life as they grow older in the limelight and eventually get married.
 To end the clip, a message confirms that LAROI will soon share another single, ‘What Just Happened’, and announce the release date for ‘The First Time’.

-Watch the ‘I Guess It’s Love?’ video in full above.
+You can watch the ‘I Guess It’s Love?’ video in full above.

 ‘The First Time’ will follow on from LAROI’s mixtape series ‘F*ck Love’.
 He dropped the track ‘I Can’t Go Back To The Way It Was (Intro)’ last month, before sharing the single ‘Love Again’ shortly afterwards.